Lost-Outpost/Telsera/HELP.md

 8. The list author doesn't like the mod.
 9. It would require too much work to add for not enough benefit.

+## Can I play the vanilla opening intro scene in this pack?

+Yes!
+Telsera uses <a href="https://www.nexusmods.com/skyrimspecialedition/mods/63953">Optional Quick Start</a> as it's alternative start mod.
+You have the choice between going through the vanilla intro, or skipping it entirely by starting off near the cave's exit area.
+You will receive a prompt on if you'd like to escape with Hadvar or Ralof.
+JUST BEWARE the vanilla intro MAY BE BUGGY!
+In my testing it worked fine, but this is Skyrim after all!

 ## Why is my stamina depleting as I jump, sneak, or swim?

 That would be caused by the combat mod <a href="https://www.nexusmods.com/skyrimspecialedition/mods/34549">Blade and Blunt</a>.
 This is a purposeful mechanic to increase the difficulty through resource management and planning.
 I'd recommend looking over Blade and Blunt's modpage for more information.